Lukasedv/truesight/azure-infrastructure/README.md

 # TrueSight Azure Infrastructure

-This directory contains the Azure infrastructure deployment scripts for the TrueSight Lightroom plugin.
+This directory contains the Azure infrastructure deployment scripts for the Missing Opsin Lightroom plugin.
 The infrastructure includes Azure OpenAI services required for the plugin's AI-powered image analysis capabilities.

 ## Overview